tremor-rs/tremor-www/src/pages/rfcs/0011-string-interpolation.md

 Interpolation should work equally in heredocs and strings; for readability, we will refer to it as `string interpolation` in an inclusive way.

 The goal of string interpolation is making the creation of strings simpler.
-The basic facility is the ability to embed code inside a string that is executed and its result, then integrated into the string.
+The basic facility is the ability to embed code inside a string that is evaluated and its result, then integrated into the string.
 There are more advanced systems, such as templating libraries like [Mustache](https://mustache.github.io/); however, for now, that kind of feature set is outside of the scope of the RFC.

 For simplicity of use, we will include strings and numbers verbatim, but render all other data structures as JSON.
-An alternative approach would be to enforce the type to be primitive, or even string but that feels like an unnecessary burden as auto conversion does not prevent manual conversion.
+An alternative approach would be to enforce the type to be basic, or even string but that feels like an unnecessary burden as auto conversion does not prevent manual conversion.

 ### Considerations for Tremor